 Diplomates will be notified every two years of the CE requirement.
 CE activities must be obtained during the two-year period, January 1—December 31, immediately prior to submitting documentation and must total at least 50 hours for the preceding 2 years.
 In addition submitting documentation as proof of CE, Diplomates must submit the current CE renewal fee

-Content of CE
+Content and Types of CE

 To maintain active status as a diplomate, ABCC requires participation in 50 hours of CE every two years, which can be obtained as follows: